Mobile App Marketing Explained

 What is Mobile App Marketing?

-Mobile app marketing is about interacting with your users through their entire lifecycle — from when they first hear about your app, to when they become a loyal and regular user.
-To do this effectively, you have to figure out who will use your app, where to find those people, what to say to them, and what they want from you.
+Mobile app marketing is about interacting with your customers from when they first hear about your app to when they become a regular and loyal user.
+To do this effectively, you have to figure out your potential audience, where to find those people and what to say to them.

-The typical way to think of mobile app usage is as a sequence of stages, or “funnel”.
+Think of mobile app usage as a “funnel.”
 There are many funnel stages, but here’s a simplified view.

-- Acquisition is the first step in a user’s interaction with your app.
+- Acquisition is the first stage in a user’s interaction with your app.
 How do you get them to download and install your app in the first place?

 - Activation is next.
 The exact meaning of “user activation” differs from app to app, but in general, activation refers to a user’s first actions, such as adding their email address or making an initial purchase.

-The funnel concept is useful as a model, though in reality users often go back and forth between stages, so you may also hear this referred to as the “mobile engagement loop”.
+The funnel concept is useful, but in reality users often go back and forth between stages.
+So you may also hear this referred to as the “mobile engagement loop” or “customer app lifecycle.”

 Mobile App Acquisition

-The first part of building a successful app is, of course, getting people to use it.
-From a messaging perspective, you have to convince a prospective user that your app can solve a problem they have.
+The first part of building a successful app is getting people to download it.
+From a messaging perspective, you need to convince a prospective user that your app can solve a problem they have.
 Some of the most common channels for sending these messages include:

 - Social.
-One of the most popular app acquisition channels.
-Unless you already have a large audience, paid social advertising, in particular, is likely to be the most effective channel.
-An even more effective channel, once your app has traction, is getting users of your app to recruit their friends as users.
+It’s one of the most popular app acquisition channels.
+Unless you already have a large audience, paid social advertising is likely to be the most effective channel.
+An even more effective channel, once your app has traction, is getting users to recruit their friends.

 - Real-world incentives.
 Offering a product giveaway, sweepstakes entry, or some other tangible reward in exchange for an app install is a common strategy.
 One pitfall of using real-world incentives is that users who sign up this way may end up immediately removing your app as soon as they’ve received their reward.

 - Search advertising.
-Google Play and Apple’s App Store both offer in-store advertising that app managers can purchase to drive downloads.
-Ads appear when users search for specific app keywords — for example, ads for mobile payment apps might appear when a user searches “send cash.”
-Search advertising can also be purchased through platforms like Google AdWords, so that someone searching Google from their phone for “buying a home” sees an ad for your real estate app.
+GummiCube, Airship’s latest acquisition, is a perfect partner to optimize and increase app store visibility.
+Ads appear when users search for specific app keywords.
+For example, ads for mobile payment apps might appear when a user searches “send cash.”
+You can also purchase search advertising through platforms such as Google AdWords, so someone searching “buying a home” sees an ad for your real estate app.
 The link then goes directly to your app store page.

 - App store listing.
 App stores require text and picture descriptions of every app.
 Writing your listing thoughtfully is critical to convincing users to download it.
 The text in your listing influences, among other factors, whether users will see it as they look for apps in your category.

 In determining an acquisition strategy, it’s important to keep track of your cost per acquisition, or CPA.
-Some channels — like your app store listing, or a webpage, or organic social posts — don’t cost anything, but are time-consuming.
-Others — like paid ads — can be expensive, but are easier to optimize and scale.
+Some channels — such as your app store listing, a web page or organic social posts — don’t cost anything, but are time-consuming to manage.
+Others — such as paid ads — can be expensive, but are easier to optimize and scale.
 Determining the right balance of acquisition activities is critical for the long-term success of your app.

 Comparing the CPA to the lifetime value of your customers will tell you whether an acquisition strategy is worth the money and time you’re putting into it.
 And the lifetime value calculation depends heavily on whether you can activate, and then retain, the users you’re acquired.